Permissionless-Software-Foundation/psfoundation-website2/markdown/business-plan/business-plan.md

 While none of the proposals on Loomio are binding, they will inform token holders who help fund new grants.

 #### Less is More
 The level of governance is intentionally minimized.
-Funding from new tokens is directed by existing token holders, because they have the most to lose if those fund are misallocated.
+Funding from new tokens is directed by existing token holders, because they have the most to lose if those funds are misallocated.
 In this way, governance is left up to a free market of stakeholders with 'skin in the game'.

 ## Token Economics<a name="tokenEconomics"></a>
 Before delving into the specifics of the token economics, it's important to keep the big picture in mind: The purpose of the mathematics behind the token is to enable steady funding of development, and fair incentives for collaboration, in order to further the Foundation's mission.